groonga/fluent-plugin-groonga/README.md

 The input plugin provides groonga compatible interface.
 It means that HTTP and GQTP interface.
 You can use the input plugin as groonga server.
-The input plugin receives groonga commands and sends them to the output plugin through some fluentds.
+The input plugin receives groonga commands and sends them to the output plugin through zero or more fluentds.

 The output plugin sends received groonga commands to groonga.
 The output plugin supports all interfaces, HTTP, GQTP and command